anurag-kqi/MI-7-systems/know_base/networking/socket.md

  -The htons function takes a 16-bit number in host byte order and returns a 16-bit number in network byte order used in TCP/IP networks.
  -The htons function can be used to convert an IP port number in host byte order to the IP port number in network byte order.

+Q3.1: What is host byte order and what is network byte order?
+-

 Q4: What is bind()
  -When a socket has both an IP address and a port number it is said to be bound.
 A bound socket can receive data because it has a complete address.
  -The process of allocating a port number to a socket is called ‘binding’.
+ - Bind is used only at server to bind the specific IP and port

 Q5: What is accept()
  -The accept() function accepts a connection on a socket.
  -An incoming connection is acknowledged and associated with an immediately created socket.
  -The original socket is returned to the listening state.
+ - Accept call blocks until client makes a connection

 Q6.
 What is connect()
  -For stream sockets, the connect() call attempts to establish a connection between two sockets.